 Approval of democracy

-Data regarding social capital, collected through public opinion surveys, is not available.
-However, discussions about declining solidarity, particularly when compared to the period of socialism and the hardships of the 1980s, are common.
-In practice, though, solidarity and social trust remain strong but are often confined to close family circles, church communities and neighborhood networks.
+Data on social capital collected through public opinion surveys are not available.
+However, discussions of declining solidarity, particularly when compared with the period of socialism and the hardships of the 1980s, are common.
+In practice, solidarity and social trust remain strong, though they are often confined to close family circles, church communities and neighborhood networks.

-These networks play a crucial role at the grassroots level by filling the gaps left by the absence of state social welfare programs.
-Any form of more organized associational life, however, draws the attention of authorities and is often limited to delivering basic services like water, microcredits or food security in a non-political manner.
+These networks play a crucial role at the grassroots level by filling gaps left by the absence of state social welfare programs.
+Any more organized form of associational life, however, draws the attention of authorities and is often limited to “non-political” work on issues such as water and sanitation, health, microcredit or food security.

-At the local level, these associations have been relatively effective in compensating for the perceived neglect by the state that many citizens feel.
-Nevertheless, open and vocal criticism of the government remains rare and carries significant risks.
-Some exceptions to this trend in recent years include associations advocating for land and housing rights, particularly in the southern regions of the country.
+At the local level, these associations are, to some extent, able to compensate for the dearth of state welfare and social safety nets.
+Nevertheless, open and vocal criticism of the government remains rare and carries significant risks of political reprisals.
+In recent years, some exceptions to this trend have included associations advocating for land and housing rights, particularly in the southern regions of the country.

 Social capital